maelys-mcardle/adventure/documentation/firststory.md

 ### Create story.yml File

 The most important file for Adventure is the `story.yml` file that's in the main story directory.
+It is where important information like the title for the story and the author is kept.

-Create that file now.
+Create a `story.yml` file now.
 In it, copy and paste the following:

 ```yml
 title: Simple Story